 Mistakes!
 They are inevitable when we are trying to learn something new.
 In fact mistakes form the building block of what we call “experience”.
 Gardening is no exception.
 It’s an addictive hobby, especially if you see success early on.
 Scores of enthusiasts take up gardening, but many quit after a brief affair believing that they don’t have the magical “green thumb” required to succeed at it.

-To help you create a flourishing urban garden, I have put together a list of mistakes that many new gardeners make.
+To help you create a flourishing urban garden, I have put together a list of common gardening mistakes that many newbies make.

 1. Watering the plants too much or too little

-This is by far the commonest mistake by urban gardeners—they simply don’t know how much to water their plants.
+This is one of commonest gardening mistakes urban gardeners make — they simply don’t know how much to water their plants.
 For plants that are set in the ground, water them well so that the soil is completely wet.
 For container grown plants, water them till you see some water draining from the drainage holes provided in the container.
 The containers must have a drainage hole in order to ensure proper drainage.
 Water should not stagnate near the roots as that can deprive the roots of oxygen and cause them to rot.

 2. Over crowding the plants